 Worn or Unused Clothing

 If you haven’t worn something in over a year, it’s probably not worth moving.
-Clothing takes up more space than most people realize, especially when closets are packed with rarely used items.
+Clothing takes up more space than people realize.

 - Clothes that no longer fit or suit your lifestyle